dhvanikam/Docker/06_Docker Compose_TestProject/README.md

 </suite> <!-- Suite -->
 ```

-Step 2: Go to your project directory where "docker-compose-v2.yml" is residing
+**Step 2**: Go to your project directory where "docker-compose-v2.yml" is residing

 Run the docker compose file